-[8.315.4.15 NMAC - Rp, 8.315.4.13 NMAC, 12-30-10; A, 9-1-11]
+[8.315.4.15 NMAC - Rp, 8.315.4.13 NMAC, 12-30-10; A, 7-1-11]

-8.315.4.16 COVERED SERVICES: [PCO services are provided as described in Subsections A through J. Consumers will be assessed both individually and jointly if sharing a living space with another PCO applicant/recipient (Subsection K), in each of the following listed service categories.]
-PCO services are provided as described in Paragraphs (1) through (6) of Subsection D. PCO services will not include those services for tasks the individual does not need or is already receiving from other sources including tasks provided by natural supports.
-PCO services must be related to the individual's [impairment rating] functional level to perform ADLs and IADLs as indicated in the PCO services assessment conducted pursuant to 8.315.4.19 NMAC, assessments for services, and applied to the PCO service guide, MAD 055[which is attached to this part of the NMAC as] See attachment I.
+[8.315.4.16 COVERED SERVICES: [PCO services are provided as described in Subsections A through J. Consumers will be assessed both individually and jointly if sharing a living space with another PCO applicant/recipient (Subsection K), in each of the following listed service categories.]
+PCO services are provided as described in Paragraphs (1) through (6).
+PCO services will not include those services for tasks the individual does not need or is already receiving from other sources including tasks provided by natural supports.
+PCO services must be related to the individual's impairment rating as indicated in the service assessment and applied to the PCO service guide, MAD 055[which is attached to this part of the NMAC as] See attachment I.

-A. Mobility assistance, either physical assistance or verbal prompting and cueing, may be provided during the administration of any PCO task by the attendant.
+A. Mobility assistance either physical assistance or verbal prompting and cueing may be provided during the administration of any PCO task by the attendant.
 Mobility assistance includes assistance with ambulation, transferring and repositioning which is defined as moving around inside or outside the residence or consumer's living area with or without assistive devices(s) such as walkers, canes and wheelchairs or turning or moving to another position to prevent skin breakdown.